czipperz/mag/README.md

 After building, Mag can be ran via `./build/release/mag`.

-Required packages: a C++ compiler, ncurses, and sdl.
+Required packages: a C++ compiler, ncurses, and SDL (SDL2, SDL2_image, SDL2_ttf).

+On Ubuntu you can install: `libncurses5 libsdl2-dev libsdl2-image-2.0-0 libsdl2-ttf-2.0-0`.

+On Arch you can install: `ncurses sdl2 sdl2_image sdl2_ttf`.

 ### Windows